-Has the administrative authority over four HCBS waivers:
+The DHCFP Hhas the administrative authority over four three Home and Community Based Services (HCBS) wWaivers:

-- 1. Assisted Living (AL) - 2.
-Elderly in Adult Residential Care (WEARC) - 3.
-Frail Elderly at home (CHIP); and - 4.
-Persons with Mental Retardation or Related Conditions (MRRC).
+- 1. Assisted Living (AL)HCBS Waiver for the Frail Elderly; - 2.
+Elderly in Adult Residential Care (WEARC) - 3.2.
+Frail Elderly at home (CHIP)HCBS Waiver for Persons with Physical Disabilities; and - 4.3.
+Persons with Mental Retardation or Related Conditions (MRRC)HCBS Waiver for Individuals with Intellectual Disabilities and Related Conditions.

-DHCFP issues policy rules and regulations related to waivers in addition to overseeing the performance of the operating agency.
+The DHCFP issues policy rules and regulations related to the waivers in addition to overseeing the performance of the operating agency.